-The CPRP diagnosis and the absolute risk of disease (3 CIN2 and 3 CIN3) by cobas® HPV Test result are presented in Table 81 for the vaccinated ASC-US population.
-HPV16 positive/18 positive had the highest absolute risk for both 3 CIN2 and 3 CIN3.
-In general, the absolute risks for both 3 CIN2 and 3 CIN3 were higher in women with results of HPV positive, HPV16 positive/18 positive, or 12 Other HR positive than in women with an HPV negative result.
+The absolute risk of disease (\geq CIN2 and \geq CIN3) by cobas[®] HPV Test result stratified by age group in the vaccinated population are presented in Table 79.
+HPV16 positive/18 positive had the highest absolute risk for both \geq CIN2 and \geq CIN3 in each age group followed by Other 12 HR positive.